bt-s/BOOKIO/README.md

 **Development**

-> All pages developed are under primitive stage, they should be refined later.
+> All pages developed are at primitive stage that should be refined later.

 - The structure of whole project has been established
 - Sign in/up _(own & 3rd party)_